Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Cradh

-With this prayer, a Sgrios supplicant can curse his enemies, how powerfully determined by the worshipper's faith.
+With this prayer, a Sgrios supplicant can curse his enemies, how powerfully determined by the worshiper's faith.

 #### Dall